igorrcosta/alfie/README.md

 ###<a name="2.1"></a>2.1.
 Downloading alfie

-Users can download and install the entire source code from github at the address https://github.com/igorrcosta/alfie/archive/master.zip or download the docker container with all the dependencies included (available soon).
+Users can download and install the [entire source code from github](https://github.com/igorrcosta/alfie/archive/master.zip) or download the docker container with all the dependencies included (available soon).
 To install, simply extract the donwloaded repository file in a folder.